The two-edge connectivity survivable-network design problem in planar graphs: Dynamic Program

 \paragraph{Comments} The PTAS framework used is potentially applicable to problems where (i) the input consists of a planar graph $G$ with edge-costs and a subset $Q$ of the vertices of $G$ (we call $Q$ the set of {\em terminals}), and where (ii) the output spans the terminals.
 Steiner tree and two-edge-connectivity have been solved using this framework.
 The PTAS for the subset tour problem~\cite{Klein06} (which was the inspiration for this framework) can be reframed using this technique.
 Since the extended abstract of this work first appeared, Borradaile, Demaine and Tazari have also this framework to give PTASes for the same set of problems in graphs of bounded genus~\cite{BDT12}, Bateni, Hajiaghayi and Marx~\cite{BHM09} have extended the framework to the Steiner forest problem and Bateni~et~al.~\cite{BCEHKM11} have extended the framework to prize collecting problems.

-\paragraph{Acknowledgements} The authors thank David Pritchard for comments on early versions of this work.
-This material is based upon work supported by the National Science Foundation under Grant Nos.\ CCF-0964037 and CCF-0963921 and by a Natural Science and Research Council of Canada Postdoctoral Fellowship.
+\paragraph{Acknowledgements} The authors thank David Pritchard for comments on early versions of this work and discussions with Baigong Zheng regarding Theorems~\ref{thm:2vc-terminal} and ~\ref{thm:cycle-and-path}.
+This material is based upon work supported by the National Science Foundation under Grant Nos.~CCF-0964037, CCF-0963921, CCF-14-09520 and by a Natural Science and Research Council of Canada Postdoctoral Fellowship.